-To be quite honest, I have not always been comfortable with all of the forms it has taken.
+To be honest, I haven’t always been comfortable with all of its forms.

-Then, all of sudden my prayer time sucked!
+Then, all of a sudden, my prayer time sucked!
 It “blowed”!

-As my “familiar” prayer process started feeling…well, weird, I tried to stick with my “tried and true” process.
+As my “familiar” prayer process started feeling weird, I still tried to stick with my “tried and true” process.

 However, it felt “different”.
 It became sort of strange and unfamiliar.
 It didn’t seem to “fit” anymore.

-I felt something change, something shift and I didn’t know how to adapt to it.
+I felt something change and shift, and I didn’t know how to adapt.

 God was mixing things up.